amtzespinosa/python-hacking-tools/README.md

 I will work to improve that, I promise.

 To use it, first you'll have to perform an ARP Spoofing attack with the [ARP Spoofing](#arp-tool) tool.
-This way you perform a Man in the Middle so now you can poison the DNS.
+This way you perform a **Man in the Middle** so now you can poison the DNS.

 #### Use:

     sudo python3 dnsspoof.py -d [domain] -t [target IP]

 > **Note:** In this script, the target IP is NOT the victim's IP but the IP where the victim will be redirected.

+So, as an example of a common use would be:
+   1. Scan the network and choose your target
+   2. Perform an ARP Spoofing attack
+   3. Run the DNS Spoofer script as explained above
+   4. And, to make sure it's working, you can start an Apache server locally and use that IP to redirect the traffic to.

+Let your imagination fly...